CP1401/Practicals/prac_04/README.md

     print("---------------------")
 ```

 (Note that the above example uses a list, which we haven't learned about yet - but hopefully you can see how it works.
-You should not use lists for this program.)
+*You should not use lists for your program.*)

-Write a program that asks the user for a number of rows and columns, then prints the numbers to mach, like:
+Write a program that asks the user for a number of rows and columns, then prints the numbers to match, like:

 ```
 Rows: 3